Uttar Pradesh: The Heartland of India

 - Languages: Hindi (official), Urdu (second official)

-Uttar Pradesh's economy is primarily based on agriculture, industry, and the service sector.
+The economic structure of Pradesh’s economy is primarily based on agriculture, industry, and the service sector.

 - India’s largest producer of sugarcane